MohebullahForough/Spring_MVC_Project1/README.md

 # Spring_MVC_Project1
 It is testing Spring MVC Project.
 It is used for student registration.<br>
-in this project the final technologies are used <br>
+in this project the below technologies are used <br>
 1. Spring MVC framework <br>
 2. Mysql as database <br>
 3. Servlet for business logic<br>